EARTH5d/webdev-lab-notebook/reflection.md

 -- 07-javascript:
 ---- week 6: There was no CSS files that were edited.
 ---- week 7: There was no CSS files that were edited.
----- week 8: THere were no CSS filed edited.
+---- week 8: There were no CSS files edited.

+-- 08-jquery: There were no CSS files to edit.